---

 ## Build from scratch

-This section will take you from a fresh Tinybird Workspace to a Next.js app with a Tinybird Chart.
+This section takes you from a fresh Tinybird Workspace to a Next.js app with a Tinybird Chart.

 ### 1. Set up a Workspace